 - New and creative ideas relating to teaching and learning are welcomed.

-- Development of web-based modules for the Texas A&M Faculty Teaching and Learning Portal (http://learning.tamu.edu).
+- Developed web-based modules for the Texas A&M Faculty Teaching and Learning Portal (http://learning.tamu.edu).

-- Coordination of the university’s Teaching Assistant Training program
+- Coordinated the university’s Teaching Assistant Training program

-- Design and facilitation of workshops and learning communities supporting graduate student professional development in teaching.
+- Designed and facilitated workshops and learning communities supporting graduate student professional development in teaching.
 Design and facilitation of learning communities emphasizing innovative approaches to teaching such as inquiry-learning and Backward Design (Wiggins & McTighe, 2005).

-- Projects related to the Faculty Peer Review of Teaching Initiative
+- Developed projects related to the Faculty Peer Review of Teaching Initiative

-- Projects related to the Quality Enhancement Plan (QEP): Aggies Commit to Learning for a Lifetime
+- Organized teaching and learning projects related to the Quality Enhancement Plan (QEP): Aggies Commit to Learning for a Lifetime

 - Worked with/shadowed a university program faculty in the process of curriculum revision or program review.